antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/mmap.rst

       move will raise a :exc:`TypeError` exception.

-   .. method:: read(num)
+   .. method:: read([n])

-      Return a string containing up to *num* bytes starting from the current file position; the file position is updated to point after the bytes that were returned.
+      Return a :class:`bytes` containing up to *n* bytes starting from the current file position.
+If the argument is omitted, *None* or negative, return all bytes from the current file position to the end of the mapping.
+The file position is updated to point after the bytes that were returned.

+      .. versionchanged:: 3.3
+         Argument can be omitted or *None*.

    .. method:: read_byte()

-      Returns a string of length 1 containing the character at the current file position, and advances the file position by 1.
+      Returns a byte at the current file position as an integer, and advances the file position by 1.

    .. method:: readline()